a15k/item-repository/clients/1.0.0/ruby/docs/UsersApi.md

 api_instance = A15kClient::UsersApi.new

-email = "email_example" # String | email of user to join to membership
+email = "email_example" # String | email of user to join to member

 role = A15kClient::null.new #  | role to grant to user

 begin
-  #add a newly created user account to a membership
+  #add a newly created user account to a member
   result = api_instance.claim_user(email, role)
   p result
 rescue A15kClient::ApiError => e